Overall Score 5.7 Represents average audio ecosystem compatibility score.

 more than that of Marshall Minor III by 4 hours

 .
 Each time you recharge your earbuds, they get a little less playing time.
-The effect is barely noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.
+The effect is barely noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.

-The battery life of the charging case is given by the vendor, and Marshall Minor III's case is said to have a full charge of 25 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go multiple times before recharging the case itself.
+This is given by the manufacturer, and Marshall Minor III's case is said to have a charge of 25 hours.
+A charging case with more battery hours enables you to recharge your earbuds on the go several times before having to recharge the case itself.

 Jabra Elite 5's charging case has a battery life of 27 hours,